TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Mounts and Workspaces
 =====================

 The next tab contains very important fields which define which parts of the page tree and the file system the members of the group may exert their rights over.

 We will cover only mounts here.
-Detailed information about workspaces can be found in the :ref:`related extension manual <workspaces:start>`.
+Detailed information about workspaces can be found in the :doc:`related extension manual <ext_workspaces:Index>`.

 .. _db-mounts: